Continental Innovates with Rancher and Kubernetes

 From the Global view, open the project that you want to add a DNS record to.

 Click Resources in the main navigation bar.
 Click the Service Discovery tab.
-(In versions prior to v2.3.0, just click the Service Discovery tab.)
+(In versions before v2.3.0, just click the Service Discovery tab.)
 Then click Add Record.

 Enter a Name for the DNS record.
 This name is used for DNS resolution.